liyimengwork/liveTranslation_openai-whisper/README.md

 ---

-- Smart Select with Nova voice, 8-second recording in continuous mode
+- Mandarin Chinese translation with Nova voice, 8-second recording in continuous mode

-`python main.py -c 'Smart Select' -v nova -d 8 -t`
+`python main.py -c "Mandarin Chinese" -v nova -d 8 -t`

 ---

 ## Troubleshooting
-If you encounter issues, check your microphone settings and ensure the OpenAI API key is valid.
+If you encounter issues, check your microphone settings and ensure both the OpenAI and Groq API keys are valid and properly configured.

 ## Contributing
 Contributions are welcome.
 Fork the repository and submit a pull request with your changes.